Chevrolet Cosworth Vega: Development

 The design was frozen again in January, 1974.
 A stainless steel header was specified, to increase power between 2,000 rpm up and the 7,000 rpm redline.
 Camshaft lift and duration were eased back and the torque curve reshaped to a street-oriented peak of 5,200 rpm.
 Project coordinator William Large built two cars for durability testing.
-By April 1974, the engines ran “clean” for 40000 mi, after which hydrocarbon curves on the first car rose far in excess of the permitted 3 g/mi, owing to burned exhaust valves.
-For certification, five months’ durability miles would have to be reaccumulated.
+By April 1974, the engines ran "clean" for 40000 mi, after which hydrocarbon curves on the first car rose far in excess of the permitted 3 g/mi, owing to burned exhaust valves.
+For certification, five months' durability miles would have to be re-accumulated.

 Development resumed, to improve emissions durability and ready the engine for more stringent 1975 standards.
 The fuel injection was redesigned for better air distribution.
 High-energy electronic ignition and mandatory catalytic converter were added; also a Pulse Air system, functionally the same as an air pump but without the pump's six-horsepower loss.
 A larger catalytic converter further guarded against power loss.
 More advanced ignition timing, and the lead-free fuel required with the converter, prevented exhaust-valve failure.

 Chevrolet required all engines to survive 200 hours at full load.
 The Cosworth lasted over 500 hours.
 For a clutch burst test, Cale Wade revved the engine to 9,400 rpm under its own power without damage to clutch or engine.
 Three cars, in three different configurations, resumed mileage accumulation in September 1974.

 By January, 1975 the mileage was completed with no failures.
 One configuration stayed within 1975 California limits, making the Cosworth Vega the only GM car certified for all 50 states.
 On March 14, 1975 the EPA emissions certificate was issued, allowing sale of 1975 models.
 Production began immediately to fill the order backlog.
 30 engines per day were hand-built — two- and three-worker teams to each engine — in the Tonawanda, New York engine plant's "clean room", originally devised for the ZL-1 all-aluminum 427 cuin V8.
 At the Vega's Lordstown assembly plant, Cosworth production was 1.6 cars per hour.
 Cosworth Vega 0001, the original Chicago Auto Show vehicle, with a clear Plexiglas hood, is in the GM Heritage Collection.